dbaarda/workspace-tools/3DPrinting.md

   suspect this RetractTest approach to measuring pressure is over-estimating `Pe` by anywhere between 0.5mm to 1.5mm;

    * w=0.3 l=18mm, Pe=1.8mm, Pb=1.5 (estimated Pe=1.0507, Pb=0.9)
    * w=0.4 l=20mm, Pe=2.0mm, Pb=1.8 (estimated Pe=1.3521, Pb=1.2)
    * w=0.5 l=24mm, Pe=2.4mm, Pb=2.1 (estimated Pe=1.6539, Pb=1.6)
    * w=0.6 l=28mm, Pe=2.8mm, Pb=2.5 (estimated Pe=1.9559, Pb=1.8)
    * w=0.7 l=30mm, Pe=3.0mm, Pb=2.7 (estimated Pe=2.2580, Pb=2.1)
    * w=0.8 l=32mm, Pe=3.2mm, Pb=2.9 (estimated Pe=2.5603, Pb=2.4)

+   **UPDATE:** The BacklashTest1 below suggests reasonable values could be around Kf=0.4, Kb=4.0, with 0.5mm of backlash, which matches pretty closely with these results with backlash explaining the 0.5mm constant offset.
+Note the `l` lengths don't include the line filament, so the Pe balues should be higher, which makes this an even better match.

 1. The test2 retraction lines do seem to show that pressure was pretty constant for constant w.
 However, looking at the gcode logging suggests something was wrong with this test as the `ve` values are different for each line.
 However, looking closer this is an artifact of the logged `ve` being for the speed at the end of the line after deceleration.
 The results are about l=35mm or Pe=3.5mm with estimated Pn=0.3, giving Pb=3.2mm compared to the estimated.
 For some reason this is way higher than for test 1.
-Also note the restores were all about 1.8mm and the lines all look OK except maybe a bit under-extruded for the faster lines (Kf too low).
+Also note the restores were all about 1.8mm and the lines all look OK except maybe a bit under-extruded for the faster lines (Kf too low?).
 Is the line length highly variable with bed-adhesion varying with the glue thickness?
 I suspect `Pe` is closer to the restore values of about 1.8mm.

 These tests do seem to have mostly validated the theory that backpressure is just a function of bead diameter (AKA `w`) and independent of `h` and `vx`.
 They haven't given us very good data for estimating `Kf` or Kb though.
 The drool test for measuring pressure doesn't seem to be very accurate.
 It does seem to show Kf=0.4 is too low and Kb=3.0 is too high.

+**UPDATE:** Actually, the only thing suggesting Kb=3.0 is too high was the 1mm/s warmup lines, which probably suffer from the backpressure model not working for speeds that slow.
+Possibly Kb=4.0 is a better fit for these results.

 Maybe time to just jump to some StartStopTests around the values Kf=0.8, Kb=1.0?